js94x/probemon/README.md

 There is a **flask app** `mapot.py` to serve charts/plots and stats of the sqlite3 db, in real time.
 An alternative is to use the other provided python tools: `plot.py` and `stats.py`.

 The dependencies are:
-* for probemon.py: scapy, manuf-ng, lru-dict
+* for probemon.py: scapy, manuf, lru-dict
 * for mapot.py: flask, flask-caching
 * for stats.py: None
 * for plot.py: matplotlib, cycler